jefersonlemos/devops-mug-and-dream/README.md

 to connect to jenkins:
 ```
-kubectl port-forward service/jenkins 8080:8080 -n shared
+kubectl port-forward service/jenkins 8080:8080 -n infra
 ````

 ### namespaces
-* dev, prod, shared
+* dev, prod, infra

-I guessing that dev and prod are self-explanatory, and I think to create shared namespace to couple that apps can be use in both context, like dev and prod or to produce outputs in both.
+I guessing that dev and prod are self-explanatory, and I think to create infra namespace to couple that apps can be use in both context, like dev and prod or to produce outputs in both.

 ### k8s
 always use `serviceType` as `portnode`, but why?